Fremont Street Experience

 While Las Vegas is known for never turning the outside casino lights off, each show begins by turning off the lights on all of the buildings, including the casinos, under the canopy.
-Before each show, one bidirectional street that crosses the Experience is blocked off for safety reasons.
+Before each show, one bidirectional street that crosses the Experience is blocked off for safety.

 Concerts, usually free, are also held on three stages.
-The venue has become a major tourist attraction for downtown Las Vegas, and is also the location of the SlotZilla zip line attraction and the city's annual New Year's Eve party, complete with fireworks on the display screen.
+The venue has become a major tourist attraction for downtown Las Vegas, and is also the location of the SlotZilla zip lines and the city's annual New Year's Eve celebration.

 History

-Fremont Street had Las Vegas' first hotel (the Hotel Nevada in 1906, present day Golden Gate), first telephone (1907), first paved street (1925), first Nevada gaming license — issued to the Northern Club at 15 E. Fremont St, first traffic light, first elevator (the Apache Hotel in 1932), and the first high-rise (the Fremont Hotel in 1956).
+Fremont Street is the locale of several Las Vegas firsts, including first hotel (Hotel Nevada, opened in 1906 and since renamed Golden Gate), first telephone (1907), first paved street (1925), first Nevada gaming license (issued to the Northern Club at 15 E. Fremont Street), first traffic light, first elevator (the Apache Hotel in 1932), and the first high-rise (the Fremont Hotel in 1956).
 The Horseshoe was the first casino to install carpeting, while the Golden Nugget was the first structure designed from the ground up to be a casino.

-For many years, the western end of Fremont Street was the area most commonly portrayed whenever producers wanted to display the lights of Las Vegas.
+For many years, the western end of Fremont Street was the area most commonly portrayed whenever producers wanted to evoke the lights of Las Vegas.
 The large number of neon signs earned the area the nickname "Glitter Gulch".

-By 1992, 80 percent of the Las Vegas casino market was on the Las Vegas Strip.
-Downtown Las Vegas hotels and casinos sought to build an attraction that would lure more visitors to their businesses.
-After Paramount Pictures head Stanley Jaffe refused to approve a proposal to build a life-sized Starship Enterprise, the Fremont Street Experience was chosen as the project.
-FSE, LLC is a cooperative venture, owned and operated by a group of downtown hotel/casino companies (comprising eight hotel/casinos) as a separate corporation, responsible for financing, developing, and managing the Fremont Street Experience.
+But over the years, the center of casino activity shifted from downtown to beyond the city limits.
+By 1992, when the Las Vegas Strip held some 80 percent of the casino market, Downtown Las Vegas hotels and casinos sought to build an attraction that would lure more visitors.
+Paramount Pictures head Stanley Jaffe refused to approve a proposal to build a life-sized Starship Enterprise, so the Fremont Street Experience was chosen.
+The Experience was financed and developed and is managed by FSE, LLC, a cooperative venture owned and operated by a group of downtown hotel/casino companies that own eight hotel/casinos.

-It was the second Las Vegas project of architect Jon Jerde, whose firm was paid approximately $900,000 by the City of Las Vegas to create a show concept for the downtown area.
-Jerde's design included a floating sky parade which was to be suspended from the canopy.
+It was the second Las Vegas project of architect Jon Jerde, whose firm was paid about $900,000 by the City of Las Vegas to create a show concept for the downtown area.
+Jerde's design included a floating sky parade that was to be suspended from the canopy.
 The concept was accepted by the Fremont Street Experience as well as the City of Las Vegas.
 Ultimately Jerde's sky parade concept was scrapped, but the architectural design for the canopy was carried through.

 The local architect of record, Mary Kozlowski Architect Inc., cited the following as problems with Jerde's sky parade concept: